Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/writing_the_new_strategy.rst

 The variables :code:`C` and :code:`D` represent the cooperate and defect actions respectively.

-If your strategy creates any particular attribute along the way you need to make sure that there is a :code:`reset` method that takes account of it.
-An example of this is the :code:`ForgetfulGrudger` strategy.

 You can also modify the name of the strategy with the :code:`__repr__` method, which is invoked when :code:`str` is applied to a player instance.
 For example, the :code:`Random` strategy takes a parameter :code:`p` for how often it